 - My Account

 Paris Barclay was born on this date in 1956.
 He is a Black Gay and Bisexual television director and producer.

-From Chicago Heights, Illinois, Paris KC Barclay was one of the first African Americans to attend the La Lumiere School, a prestigious, private preparatory school in La Porte, IN, on scholarship.
-He went to Harvard College, he was a classmate of Supreme Court Judge John Roberts, and was active in student musical theatre productions.
+From Chicago Heights, Illinois, Paris, KC Barclay was one of the first African Americans to attend the La Lumiere School on scholarship, a prestigious, private preparatory school in La Porte, IN.
+He went to Harvard College, was Supreme Court Judge John Roberts's classmate, and was active in student musical theatre productions.
 While at Harvard, he wrote 16 musicals, including the annual Hasty Pudding shows.

-Following graduation, he worked in advertising, and then his career began as a television director.
+After graduation, he worked in advertising and began his career as a television director.
 An episode of Angel Street began his career in television direction.
 Barclay has directed commercials and music videos.
-He created pieces for Bob Dylan, New Kids on the Block, Janet Jackson, and Luther Vandross, and most notably, eight videos for LL Cool J including the innovative and MTV Award-winning "Mama Said Knock You Out."
+He created pieces for Bob Dylan, New Kids on the Block, Janet Jackson, and Luther Vandross, and most notably, eight videos for LL Cool J, including the innovative and MTV Award-winning "Mama Said Knock You Out."

-During the 1990s he had a long association with Steven Bochco, primarily on NYPD Blue.
+During the 1990s, he had a long association with Steven Bochco, primarily on NYPD Blue.
 Together they created City of Angels, a medical drama with a predominantly African American cast.
-Since that time he has directed a wide variety of one-hour television dramas.
-He has produced on the series Cold Case, of which he has also directed eight episodes.
+Since that time, he has directed a wide variety of one-hour television dramas.
+He has produced the series Cold Case, of which he has also directed eight episodes.
 He has also been nominated for a Directors Guild of America (DGA) award for directing episodes of ER, House, the West Wing, Lost, CSI, Dirt, and numerous episodes of The Shield.

 An openly gay Man since late in his college days, he had been a regular contributor to The Advocate for several years.
 He has received numerous other accolades (including the Peabody Award and two NAACP Image Awards).
 In 2001, he wrote the book, music, and lyrics for the musical "One Red Flower," based on the collection Dear America: Letters Home From Vietnam.
 It has been produced in Boston, Seattle, Pittsburgh, and Washington, D.C.